-The Joint Audit Committee is responsible for scrutinising the Annual Statement of Accounts and recommending that the PCC and the CC formally approves them.
+The Joint Audit Committee is responsible for scrutinising the Annual Statement of Accounts and making recommendation to the PCC and the CC as to their approval.

-The Annual Statement of Accounts is subject to External Audit scrutiny and sign-off.
+The Annual Statement of Accounts is subject to External Audit scrutiny and signoff.

 The PCC and CC are responsible for approving their respective final Annual Statement of Accounts on the recommendation of the Joint Audit Committees.